Birth Partners & Doulas: The Best Team

 All labors look different.
 They can last 4 hours.
 They can last 50 hours.
 Think, for a second, if you were mama's only support person, and she needed someone to help her through every single contraction for an unknown amount of time.
 Do you think you may need to use the bathroom at some point?
 Eat?
 Sleep?
 Take care of *your* needs along with someone else's?
-I had a 45 hour labor, and I know that my husband couldn't have supported me the way he did had we not had someone alongside us tagging in when he needed a break.
-Birth is not only hard work for mama, it's hard work for you too.
+I had a 45 hour labor, and I know that my kid's dad couldn't have supported me the way he did had we not had someone alongside us tagging in when he needed a break.
+Birth is not only hard work for the birthing person, it's hard work for you too.

 "Won't we have a nurse to help us with those things?"

 You will have a labor nurse with you for the duration of your labor.
 However, that nurse has other patients to care for as well as other tasks, so she cannot be present in the room with you the entire time.
 You don't have to page your doula; she's already there.
 Also: There are some incredible nurses out there, but there are a few who are more likely to pressure you into certain interventions.
 This is where your doula comes in.

 "The hospital staff knows what they're doing.
 They won't offer any intervention that is unnecessary.
 Can't they help us talk through decisions like that?"